Ka4alkin/tmp_test_task/README.md

 at the end, you can see result at http://127.0.0.1:5173/

+if there are problems with some module install try npm i --legacy-peer-deps or --force

 main stack ☠️: tailwind css, redux toolkit, express, mongo, react, ts